 While opening theory says that the position above favors Black—two pawns is a little too much material to give up, even given White's big lead in development— White's bishops are dangerous attackers thanks to the long, open diagonals it's been placed on.
 Black must defend accurately to retain his advantage.

 Bishops can be classified as "good" or "bad" based on their relationship with their pawns.

-In the diagram above, both players control a light-squared bishop.
+In the illustration, both players control a light-squared bishop.
 As White's pawns are on dark squares, his bishop is good.
 Black's pawns reside on the same light-colored squares that his bishop moves on, making his bishop bad.

 A bishop that is outside of its pawn chain is an active bishop.
 Active bishops have greater freedom and are generally better placed than those still trapped inside the pawn chain.
 Either "good" or "bad" bishops can be active.

-In the diagram above, both White and Black have made their bishops active by developing them outside of their respective pawn chains.
+In the illustration, both White and Black have made their bishops active by developing them outside of their respective pawn chains.
 Notice that while Black's bishop is technically "bad," it has taken a strong post at d4 and has plenty of scope for movement.

 Bishops of Opposite Colors

 Because bishops are forced to stay on squares of a single color, they have some interesting properties that set them apart from other pieces.
 For instance, both sides may be left with just one bishop—with one side retaining its light-squared bishop, while the opponent has his dark-squared bishop.